SpammGott/MusicInvader/README.md

 Location of the .jar File.
 The .jar File must be in the same Folder as the res Folder, for a perfect MusicInvader experience.
 On other locations it could have some issues.
+Start the .jar with Java -jar MusicInvader.jar, YOU HAVE TO NAVIGATE TO IT BEFOREHAND.
+The Alternative is to just double click it.